Three Phase Testing Service Melbourne

 Three phase appliances and leads present a much higher risk of electric shock to users because;

-- many operate at much higher current ratings
+- they can operate at much higher current ratings

-This greater risk means all your three phase appliances that plug into an outlet must be test and tagged on a regular basis as part of your electrical appliance safety and test and tag program. (hard wired appliances do not need to be tested and tagged)
+All your three phase appliances that plug into an outlet must be included in your test and tag program and checked on a regular basis. (hard wired appliances do not need to be tested and tagged)

-Design features such as electromechanical switches, soft starts, variable speed drives and more are common place with three phase appliances and require alternative testing methods that must be followed in order to achieve compliance with AS/NZS 3760 requirements.
+Design features such as electromechanical switches, soft starts, variable speed drives and more, are common place with three phase appliances.
+When these are present, an alternative testing method must be followed in order to achieve compliance with AS/NZS 3760 requirements.

-Incorrect testing methods can also miss detection of potentially dangerous defects and could cause costly damage to the appliances.
+Incorrect testing methods can not only miss potentially dangerous defects but can also cause costly damage to the appliance and downtime for business.

 We can provide three phase appliance test and tag services in Melbourne as part of a scheduled testing and tagging service